GoogleCloudDataproc/initialization-actions/rapids/README.md

     *   NVIDIA driver 410.48+
     *   CUDA v10.2/v10.1/v10.0/v9.2
     *   NCCL 2.4.7 and later
-*   `EXCLUSIVE_PROCESS` must be set for all GPUs in each NodeManager (this initialization action sets this mode by default)
+*   `EXCLUSIVE_PROCESS` must be set for all GPUs in each NodeManager (set by default in this initialization action)
-*   `spark.dynamicAllocation.enabled` property must be set to `false` for Spark
+*   `spark.dynamicAllocation.enabled` property must be set to `false` for Spark (set by default in this initialization action)

 ### Step 1.
 Download dataset for Spark RAPIDS XGBoost application